princomp/princomp.github.io/source/docs/about/dev_guide.md

 #### Installing dependencies

-To find the current list of dependencies needed to build this resource, refer to the [build and deploy script install section](https://github.com/princomp/princomp.github.io/blob/main/.github/workflows/build_and_deploy.yaml), which lists all required packages needed to build the resource.
+To find the current list of dependencies needed to build this resource, refer to the [build and deploy script install section](https://github.com/princomp/princomp.github.io/blob/main/.github/workflows/build_and_deploy.yaml).
 The exact installation steps vary depending on your local operating system.

 In general the following dependencies are needed: